hoppyhedgehog/tvpn/archive/5.0/README.md

 # NEW FEATURES
-Version 5.1 includes major changes:
+Version 5.0 includes major changes:
-- Fixed /etc/vpnc/tvpn-reset-dns-xx scripts because there was an error and the dns was not being reset and thus when on the VPN you may have to manually run it in order to be able to ping systems on the vpn
-- Added the ability to display network interfaces via 'tvpn -n'
+- Credentials file is /etc/.credentials
+- Paswords are now encrypted and decrypted (when needed)
+- There is a "setup" option.
+Setup builds credentials file which caches username/domain/authgroup/vpn server/DNS info/etc.
+- There are options to reset the individual options within the credentials.
+- The reset scripts to modify dns when on VPN vs HOME are renamed to /usr/local/bin/tvpn-reset-dns-vpn and /usr/local/bin/tvpn-reset-dns-home

 # UPGRADING